JamesManningR/portfolio_site/README.md

 * BEM CSS Class notation

 [Changed features]
-* Axios for api calls - This was changed to the dedicated firebase auth library: since - change/firestore branch
+* Axios for api calls - This was changed to the dedicated firebase library: change/firestore branch

 This is a Vue js and Firebase single page application which should hopefully showcase my previous work, while being a great showcase of my skill in itself!